 Bedside commodes have definitely made both my life, and my mom’s, a lot simpler, and it was a revelation when we got one.
 Although it’s called a bedside commode, among other names, it can be used anywhere, even over the toilet to give extra height, and can have multiple functions if you buy the appropriate type.

 How does a bedside commode work ?
 A bedside commode works as a portable toilet without running water.
 It has a pale, or bucket, under the seat which is used as the toilet part, and which can be removed for emptying and cleaning.
 Liners can be used for the bucket which are simply removed and placed in the trash, removing the need to clean the pale, or bucket, after use.

-It may be that a person cannot stand, and needs a commode next to the bed, which they can slide over onto without standing.
-In this case they would use a transfer commode, of the same type a person in a wheelchair would also use.
+It may be that a person cannot stand, and requires a commode next to the bed, which they can slide over onto without standing.
+In this case, they would use a transfer commode, of the same type a person in a wheelchair would also use.

 If a person is not able to slide themselves over, or to stand, they may have a bedside commode, and another person would use a patient lift to place them onto the commode, if it is safe to do so.

 A lot of the time a commode is placed by the bed, or in a living area, simply because the user is not able to get to the toilet quickly enough, due to mobility or incontinence issues, and this helps to avoid accidents.

 It is often sensible to have a bedside commode next to the bed for the elderly, so they can avoid walks to the bathroom at night.